scepman/scepman-docs/docs/other/troubleshooting/certifried.md

 - Make sure that only priviledged accounts can access Certificate Master.
 You could, for example, [grant access to the Certificate Master component](../../scepman-deployment/permissions/post-installation-config#granting-the-rights-to-request-certificates-via-the-certificate-master-website) only to a single AAD Group that you design as [Priviledged Access group](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/groups-features).
 - Use separate SCEPman instances and CA certificates for DC Certificates (whose CA certificate is in the NTAuth Store) and Certificate Master.
 - Enable Full Enforcement mode in your AD domain.

+### Domain Controller Certificates

+If an attacker has the required access rights to issue Domain Controller certificates, this attacker likely has control over a Domain Controller and owns the domain already.
+The attacker does not need the Certifried attack.